 When you first bring the team together, call out the values that are important to the work and why.
 At Geneca, we’ve found that collaboration, visibility, delivering business value and ownership are values we’ve found to be extremely useful in our work with product strategy teams.

 3) Give the team a common approach for reporting progress and managing change

 Once product work begins on a new or existing product, it’s important to build a product launch roadmap.
 This gives the team a common way to communicate their progress and manage changes in their work together.
 Give the team guidance on which levers to wield when making decisions – for example, if the team’s overall goal is to manage to a time to market play, they should be given the latitude to adjust the project’s scope and budget accordingly.

 4. Provide the environment and the tools to “play nice”

 “It’s just business, it’s not personal.”
 A product team’s culture is personal – everyone contributes to it whether they think about it or not.
 However, unless your team is going to be together for longer than a month or two, there’s a tradeoff between getting work done and course correcting for how it gets done.
 Assume that everyone is going to work well together.
-Put processes and tools in place such as daily standups/scrums, on-line presence, text messaging and easy access to project artifacts that encourage collaboration.
+Put processes and tools in places such as daily standups/scrums, online presence, text messaging and easy access to project artifacts that encourage collaboration.